What are Carbonyl Compounds?

-What are carbonyl compounds?
-A compound which consists of a carbonyl group – C=O is called as Carbonyl Compound.
+The compounds comprising of a carbonyl group -C=O are termed as Carbonyl Compounds.
 These compounds are a part of the organic chemistry with their primary members named as aldehydes and ketones.

 In general, we come across the names aldehydes and ketones when we speak about the Carbonyl compounds.
 What is the role of these in the lists of carbonyl compounds?
 Aldehydes and ketones are the organic compounds which consist of the functional group as that of that of the carbonyl compounds.
 The main difference between these two compounds is the position of the carbonyl group.
 In aldehydes, the carbonyl group is placed at the ending of carbon chain whereas, in the ketones, it is located in the middle of the carbon ring.
 The examples of aldehydes include propanol, butanol, 4-chlorobutanol, etc. and some of the examples of ketones are propanone, acetone, 2-methyl-3-pentanone, etc.